Karpova-Lab/cerebro/Documentation_src/source/Overview/Overview.rst

 Wireless Radio
   * **Low Latency** -  Less than 1.5 ms latency between a trigger command being sent and the laser diodes being powered on.
   * **2-Way Communication** - Base Station can send messages to start, extend, or interrupt light stimulation on Cerebro.
 Cerebro can send acknowledgment messages that commands are received, as well as battery status updates.
   * **Range** - 20m, doesn't need line of sight.
-(I haven't had a need to test the limits, but the radio modules that Cerebro uses has been shown to have ranges greater than 500m)
+(I haven't had a need to test the limits, but the radio modules that Cerebro uses has been shown to have ranges greater than 500m with the right antennas)
   * **Wirelessly Adjustable Waveforms** - Cerebro can be produce :ref:`customizable waveforms<waveform parameters>` with 1ms resolution.
 The waveform parameters can be adjusted wirelessly, even while the animal is behaving.

 Laser Diodes